rafalp/Misago/dev-docs/plugins/hooks/get-thread-reply-formset-hook.md

 ### Return value

-A `ReplyThreadFormset` instance with forms for posting a new thread reply.
+A `ThreadReplyFormset` instance with forms for posting a new thread reply.

 ## Example